As none other than William Shakespeare once had it: now is the summer of our cinematic blockbuster.

 Terminator 2: Judgement Day (1991)

 Everything about Terminator 2 was grand.
 Of course James Cameron wouldn’t have had it any other way.
 From the Guns N’ Roses lead single, You Could Be Mine, to the aggressive marketing campaign that preceded the release of the film, nothing was left to chance: the summer of 1991 felt like one big Arnie fest.
-The film itself managed to top the original, taking advantage of the advances in special effects that were burgeoning at the time.
-Consequently, the film embedded itself in popular culture, becoming a touchstone of nineties movie making.
+The film itself managed to top the original, taking advantage of the advances in special effects happening at the time.
+The already-huge film became even bigger than itself, with numerous moments from it embedding themselves in popular culture.
+Wolfie’s fine.

 Jurassic Park (1993)

 Steven Spielberg pretty much wrote the rulebook for summer blockbusters, so it’s unsurprising to see another one of his films feature in this list.
 Jurassic Park owned the cinematic summer of 1993, and thanks to a raft of technological innovations – chiefly CGI – wrote a new chapter in the book entitled Hollywood Event Movies.
-Another easy sell – dinosaurs, and what if they could be bought back to life – was made possible by the acting chops of Sam Neill, Jeff Goldblum, Laura Dern, and, of course, Richard Attenborough.
+Another easy sell – dinosaurs, and what if they could be bought back to life – was made possible by the acting chops of Sam Neill, Laura Dern, and, of course, Jeff Goldblum.
 Like Jaws, this was another critical and commercial success.
+The fourth sequel is coming this summer and, based on the last one, could go either way.

 Oh, boy, is this a ride.
-Keanu Reeves is LA cop Jack Traven (how more everyman can you get?) who must not let a city bus loaded with explosives drop below 50 miles per hour otherwise it will explode.
+Keanu Reeves is LA cop Jack Traven, who must not let a city bus loaded with explosives drop below 50 miles per hour otherwise it will explode.
 A no-nonsense action-thriller, Speed made good on its simple premise by virtue of its cast and tense script.
-Dennis Hopper excelled as the bomber with a grudge and Sandra Bullock made her name as the eye candy with a brain.
-Reeves sensibly gave the derided sequel a timely swerve.
+Dennis Hopper excels as the bomber with a grudge, Sandra Bullock gives the performance that made her a superstar, and Jeff Daniels mutters brilliantly out of the side of his mouth.
+Don’t watch the sequel, it is very bad.

 Mission: Impossible (1996)